mhabte1/emergproject/README.md

 https://mhabte.atlassian.net/jira/software/projects/ESE/boards/34/backlog

 Backlog has been ordered based on the order of tasks - starts with sign up and login page and its implementation details including success/failure scenarios.

+# How to Run Application
+1. Clone Repo
+2. npm install
+3. npm start